s-frei/TrackSearch/CONTRIBUTING.md

 # Contributing

+## Fixes

+When your contribution fixes an issue or any incorrect behaviour feel free to place a pull request, its highly appreciated.

-### Features
+## Features

-When contributing to this repository, in form of a feature, please first discuss the change you wish to make via issue.
+When contributing to this repository, in form of a feature, please first discuss the change you wish to make through creating an issue.
 Also see the planned features pointed out in the readme.

-### Fixes
-When contribution fixes an issue or any incorrect behaviour feel free to place a pull request.

 ---

-Be aware that the project builds before sending a PR.
+**Make sure** that the project **builds** before sending a PR.